isomerpages/mom-sec/_faq/useful-information-for-employers.md

 <details>
   <summary><b>1.
 How much SEC and ASEC can employers receive?</b></summary>

-  From 2017 onwards, employers hiring Singaporean workers aged 55 and above, and earning up to $4,000 will continue to receive wage-offsets, tiered by age (see table below).
+  From 2017, employers hiring Singaporean workers aged 55 and above, and earning up to $4,000 will continue to receive wage-offsets, tiered by age (see table below).

   <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#aaa;border-style:solid;border-width:1px;border-spacing:0;}